JawaraGordon/cassidy-weekly-challenges/README.md

 3
 ```

-## Solution Explained:
+## JavaScript Solution Explained:

-I'm declaring an arrow function called longestSubsequence that takes one argument called nums (an array if integers).
+First, I'm creating a helper function that handles any errors thrown by incorrect data types or invalid inputs.

-Next, I'm initializing two variables, maxSub and currentSub.
+Next, I'm declaring an arrow function called longestSubsequence that takes one argument called nums (an array of integers).
+I'm wrapping the function login inside a try-catch block that will throw an error by passing the function argument through the validateNums helper function.
+Then I'm initializing two variables, maxSub and currentSub.
 These will hold the values for the longest valid subsequence (grouping of numbers) and the current valid subsequence.

 The function will then use a for loop to iterate through nums to check each number in the index against the next number in the index stopping at the second to last index.
 (JavaScript will allow you to compare nums.length instead of nums.length -1 but it will return undefined which throws an out of bounds error leading to unintended behavior, so it's best practice not to do this.)